It seems like a slam dunk. Refinance your mortgage to a lower interest rate. Reap the savings in your monthly budget and for the long-term.

 Real estate expert Brian Davis recommended improving your credit as needed before speaking with a mortgage lender.
 Davis is an expert with SparkRental, a website for landlords, and a columnist for popular real estate website Bigger Pockets.
 “The better your credit,” Davis said, “the better your options for financing will be.”

 Be honest about where you stand.
-If your credit has dropped since you got your original mortgage, there’s a chance you might not qualify for the best rate.
+If your credit has dropped since you got your original mortgage, there’s a chance you might not qualify for your best rate.
 Besides, if you haven’t built enough equity in your home by paying down your debt or seeing an increase in your home’s market value, you might not even be eligible for refinancing with some lenders.

 Don’t apply for refinancing until you’ve done your homework and you have a pretty good idea of where you stand.